couchbase/couchbase-lite-android/README.md

 * `cp settings.gradle.example settings.gradle`

-**Note** it is checked in as `settings.gradle.example` as a workaround to [Issue #65915](https://code.google.com/p/android/issues/detail?id=65915), which prevents embedding this project into [couchbase-lite-android-liteserv](https://github.com/couchbase/couchbase-lite-android-liteserv).

 ### Importing Project into Android Studio

 You should be able to import the project directly into Android Studio: